 Moai Nursery at Rano Raraku

-You can climb to the top of the crater from where you will get and almost 360 degree panorama of the island.
+You can climb to the top of the crater from where you will get an almost 360-degree panorama of the island.

-What purpose do they have?
 Archaeologists suggest that the statues were a representation of the Polynesian people’s ancestors.
-The Moai statues face away from the sea and towards the villages, by way of watching over the people.
+The Moai statues face away from the sea and toward the villages, by way of watching over the people.

 “Pukao” are the hat-like features or topknots which are on top of some statues.
 They were made from a quarried red volcanic stone.
 These are actually later additions to the statues, possibly as late as the 16th century.